vmware-tanzu/service-installer-for-vmware-tanzu/docs/product/release/AWS - Non Airgap/AWSNonAirgap-DeploymentGuide.md

 ## <a id=variables> </a> Variables

-The `terraform/startup.sh` file contains the following configurable options that you can set within the file.
+The `terraform/startup*.sh` files contain the following configurable options that you can set within the file.

 |Name|Default|Description
 |---|---|---|